rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 In rust, `let` and `let mut` would be the equivalent identifiers.

+> **Mojo Update**
+> According to the mojo proposals for keyword renaming, the `let` may be renamed, and `var` might serve double duty

 ## Argument passing

 Some programmers may not even understand what _argument passing_ means.
-Some languages have only one way to do it, like python, or have something awkward like java (which differentiates between Objects and primitives) which will do Boxing and Unboxing (which will be a performance hit) and may not make it obvious that there are different ways to pass args to functions.
+Some languages have only one way to do it, like python.
+Or it may have something awkward like java (which differentiates between Objects and primitives) which will do Boxing and Unboxing causing a performance hit, and makes it not obvious that there are different ways to pass args to functions.

 So if you are not familiar with the terms, there are generally two different kinds of argument passing: